LaudateCorpus1/gomock/README.md

 After installing, you can use `go doc` to get documentation:

-    go doc code.google.com/p/gomock/gomock
+    go doc github.com/CrowdStrike/gomock

-Alternatively, there is an online reference for the package hosted on GoPkgDoc [here][gomock-ref].
+Alternatively, there is an online reference for the package hosted on godoc.org
+[here][gomock-ref].